lazyparser/gsoc2013/README.md

-[GSoC] Implement Profile Guided Optimization in IonMonkey
+[GSoC] Implement Branch Prediction in IonMonkey
 ========

 See proposal.md to get more details.